 3. 2 information connection between the nodes of the supply chain is the key

 Drugs eventually reach the patient and need to go through many nodes in the pharmaceutical supply chain.
-To achieve uninterrupted tracking of pharmaceutical logistics information, the convergence of information between nodes is the key.
+To achieve uninterrupted tracking of medical logistics information, the interface between the various nodes is the key.
 The complete supply chain includes at least pharmaceutical manufacturers, pharmaceutical wholesalers, and retail pharmacies and hospital pharmacies.